zzzprojects/EntityFramework-Extensions/docs2/pages/articles/custom-key.md

 ### Duplicate Key
 You receive the following error:
->  An error occurred because the primary key specified is not unique, you can set the property 'AllowDuplicateKeys' to true to allow duplicate keys
+>  An error occurred because the primary key specified is not unique, you can set the property 'AllowDuplicateKeys' to true to allow duplicate keys.

 This error happens because the key is used in more than one row in the source